 - Missing access management features.

-- Lots of false positive - as they do regular expression search which is not accurate enough, where as Appknox uses a Data flow algorithm to figure out more specific and correct security issues.
+- Lots of false positives - as they do regular expression searches which is not accurate enough, whereas Appknox uses a Data flow algorithm to figure out more specific and correct security issues.

 - It is hard to run an Android emulator on MobSF

 How does MobSF Compare With Appknox?

 Appknox, the leading mobile security testing tool, has tons of practical advantages as compared to MobSF.